 Many people drive distracted because they are trying to save or make the most of drive-time, catching up on calls, doing makeup, eating, and more.
 When you think you are doing two things at once, however, your brain is actually switching back and forth between tasks.
 It’s literally impossible to “do two things at once,” because your brain is incapable of managing more than one piece of information at a time.

 In fact, when your brain attempts to rapidly and frequently switch focus, there is a measurable delay in reaction time, called the psychological refractory period.
 Drivers who attempt to multitask can have a slower reaction time than a person who has been drinking!

 Learn more about our door to door car services

 4) Don’t Waste Your Time

 The psychological refractory period caused by attempting to multitask actually makes you less productive, by 40% according to the American Psychological Association.
-The brief time it takes to shift mental focus expends valuable brain power and you’re also never fully focused on either task.
-Not only are you risking your life, you’re wasting your time.
+The brief time it takes to shift mental focus expends valuable brainpower and you’re also never fully focused on either task.
+Not only are you risking your life, but you’re also wasting your time.
 Switching between tasks frequently also disrupts your ability to remember, process, and store information.

 5) Don’t Make Bad Decisions

 The Occupational Safety and Health Administration estimates distracted driving plays a part in nearly one-third of traffic collisions.
 Why do distractions cause so many accidents?
 You may not realize it, but driving takes a lot of brainpower.
 Drivers make 200 decisions during every mile traveled.

 According to a poll by the National Safety Council, over half of respondents felt that talking on the phone was safe using a hands-free device.
 Studies have shown, however, that even using a hands-free device doesn’t prevent distraction.
 Drivers talking on the phone are four times more likely to be in a traffic accident, according to the National Highway Safety Administration.